GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 "She never worked as a professional nurse, but she became a nurse to every family member, friend or neighbor who had an ailment or was dying," Ballinger said.

 Lee was born Dorothy Marie Wohlford in St. Paul, Minn., one of five children of the late Andrew and Mary Wohlford.
-She and Sanford Lee met in Minnesota and were married on Oct.
+She and Sanford Lee met in Minnesota and were marriage on Oct.
 31, 1940.
 They moved to California in 1946, settling in Sonoma County.
 They built their own home on Gravenstein Highway North between Sebastopol and Forestville.
 Sanford Lee died in 1993.
 Dorothy Lee continued to live in the family home until four years ago when she went into a convalescent hospital because of her declining health.

 In retirement, the Lees enjoyed traveling, gardening and community work.
 They also played cards, for years maintaining a weekly Saturday night card game with friends.